Semi-Centennial REDUCE: Early REDUCE

-The version we have available for demonstration now sits on a naively-implemented and fairly minimal Lisp system coded in C that uses just an interpreter (i.e.\ no compiler) and so by today's standards the performance there is severely compromised.
-However on even cheap machines today such as the Raspberry Pi we can compare its absolute timings with a wide range of systems from the past that were reported in the benchmark paper previously cited.
-The times we see are well up with mainframes from earlier times and with specialized workstations such as dedicated Lisp machines and the amount of store we can now deploy is absurdly greater than any of the early-days options.
+The version we have recovered and made available for demonstration now sits on a naively-implemented and fairly minimal Lisp system coded in C that uses just an interpreter (\textit{i.e.} no compiler) and so by today's standards the performance there is severely compromised.
+However, on even cheap machines today such as the Raspberry Pi, we can compare its absolute timings with a wide range of systems from the past that were reported in the benchmark paper previously cited.
+The times we see are similar to those on mainframes from earlier times and with specialized workstations such as dedicated Lisp machines and the amount of store we can now deploy is absurdly greater than any of the early-days options.

-By reviewing this version of the system from the early 1970s we can see the growth in capability (and bulk of source code) that development with multiple international contributors has grown {\sc reduce} to, but also be reminded how many of the essential core capabilities that if offers were available that far back.
-And we can be reminded of the impact of Moore's Law and realize just what a challenge getting anything going well will have been that long ago.
+By reviewing this version of the system from the early 1970s we can see the growth in capability (and bulk of source code) that development with multiple international contributors has grown \reduce{} to, but also be reminded how many of the essential core capabilities that it offers were available that far back.
+And we can be reminded of the impact of Moore's Law and realize just what a challenge getting anything going well would have been that long ago.

-\section{Building The System Today}
+\section{Building The 1973 System Today}

-The files used mostly derive from a version of the {\sc reduce} source from 1973 as recovered from some archive files.
-The comments here are by ACN reporting on the experience of getting the code to run.
+The files we have used are available for download~\cite{Reduce1973Download}.
+They derive mostly from a version of the \reduce{} source from 1973 as recovered from some archive files.
+This version was for TENEX on a PDP 10 but we also have sources dated September 1972 where the comments make it clear that it was for use on the MTS system running on an IBM 360.
+The PDP10 version was slightly more complete and easier to work from.

-The version started with is the file \verb+"reduce.red"+ which was for use on TENEX (on a PDP10) and is dated 25 March 1973.
-The process of making this run will have been very similar to the porting process normally needed for {\sc reduce} then when Lisp systems on the various machines it was used on differed.
+The main \reduce{} source code is found in the file \fname{reduce.red}.
+The process of making this run will have been very similar to the porting process normally needed for \reduce{} then when Lisp systems on the various machines it was used on differed.
 The start of the file contains a collection of mappings, definitions and redefinitions that Lisp 1.6 on TENEX did not support or where it used different names.
-It was necessary to replace or override these with code that has the same intent but to set up compatibility with the small Lisp system used.
+It was necessary to replace or override these with code that has the same intent but made compatible with the small Lisp system used.